-Whether or not people wanted to update their phones, it’s no surprise that an article about an apple product is the most shared article of October!
+Whether or not people wanted to update their phones, it’s no surprise that a tech article about an apple product is the most shared article of October!
 This article comes complete with steps on how to update your phone for iPhone and iPad products before 2012.
 May the network be with you!

 Looking for more beyond tech articles to stay informed?
 Are you using Twitter to stay updated on the latest news and conversations?
 Check out our “5 Journalists to Follow on Twitter” series where, each month, we compile a list of top-tier journalists from the world’s leading publications writing all things from tech articles to cultural features and deep dives.
 Get a taste with 5 Journalists to Follow on Twitter: FinTech Edition and freshen up your feed with the latest news from tenured tech journalists.